pi3d/pi3d.github.com/sphinx/FAQ.rst

   1.Copy the shaders you want to get lasers on to the pi3d_demos/shaders directory and rename i.e. uv_bump_laserdot.vs, uv_bump_laserdot.fs

-  2.edit the fragment shaders i.e. uv_bump_lasterdot.fs and add the
+  2.edit the fragment shaders i.e. uv_bump_laserdot.fs and add the
   two lines::

       #include std_bump.inc